sassoftware/esp-kubernetes/esp-cloud/operator/README.md

 Here, the source pod uses only 24 milli-cpus, because there is no data on Kafka to read and process.

-Now start the second project that floods the Kafka bus with messages.
+b.
+Start the second project that floods the Kafka bus with messages.

     kubectl apply -f cr_sink.yaml

-After you wait a short amount of time, check the pods again:
+6. Wait a short amount of time and then check the pods again:

     [cli]$ kubectl -n cmdline top pods
     NAME                                             CPU(cores)   MEMORY(bytes)